40th Annual Regional Academic Decathlon CompetitionFebruary 2, 2019

 On February 2, 2019, at Columbia Union School District, seventy-five students from five high schools will compete in the 40th Annual Regional Academic Decathlon Competition.
 Participating high schools include Bret Harte High School from Angels Camp, Mountain Oaks School from San Andreas, Summerville High School from Tuolumne, and Tioga High School from Groveland.

 A new theme of study is established every year with topics that are relevant, current and challenging.
-This year’s curricular theme is World War II.
+This year’s curricular theme is The 1960s: A Transformational Decade.
 Students will compose an essay based on a prompt whose central theme incorporates information relating to the current curriculum.
 Students will also perform a prepared speech and impromptu speech and participate in an interview before a panel of community volunteer judges.
 The Academic Decathlon emphasizes the personal and academic growth of each student who, by meeting the challenges with honesty and integrity, can reap the rewards of greater self-knowledge and self-confidence for the future.

 The Academic Decathlon, the premiere national scholastic competition for high school students, was created to provide opportunities for students to experience the challenges of rigorous team and individual academic competition.
 Each student competes in ten events which are economics, essay, art, interview, language and literature, math, music, social science, speech, and Written Super Quiz.
 The top nine students from each school will compete against each other in the Oral Super Quiz.
 New this year, the Oral Super Quiz topics will be from six different subject areas: art, economics, language and literature, music, science, and social science.
 The oral relay portion of the Super Quiz is the only part of the actual testing that is open to the public, and it is inevitably one of the most memorable and exciting parts of the Academic Decathlon competition.